gterzian/automata/conversation_summary.md

 Fixed condvar notification timing - was notifying unnecessarily when pausing.

-**gterzian**: "At the beginning of the compute worker loop, there is a bug based on the logic we added.
+**gterzian**: "At the beginning of the compute renderer loop, there is a bug based on the logic we added.
 Make sure you try to prevent these kind of side effects"

-Fixed critical bug where worker was immediately setting `should_compute = false` after waking up, breaking the processing loop.
+Fixed critical bug where renderer was immediately setting `should_compute = false` after waking up, breaking the processing loop.

 **gterzian**: "Add another variant to the state enum: Presenting..."

-Added `Presenting` state to fix race condition where worker could consume `NeedUpdate` while main thread was between finishing blit and calling request_redraw.
+Added `Presenting` state to fix race condition where renderer could consume `NeedUpdate` while main thread was between finishing blit and calling request_redraw.

 ### Infinite Scrolling
 > **gterzian**: Instead of stopping at `Done`: keep "scrolling down" by popping a compute step from the top of the board, and pushing a compute step to the bottom.